litwr2/retro/plus4/fli-picture-gen/readme.txt

-Just make your picture in the p4prg source using the setbmc function that sets a pixel on the FLI screen that has 160x224 size, 2 free colors in each 4x2 matrix, and additional 2 free colors for each raster line
+Just make your picture in the fligen.c source using the setbmc function that sets a pixel on the FLI screen that has 160x224 size, 2 free colors in each 4x2 matrix, and additional 2 free colors for each raster line